Privacy Policy

 Effective: 30 April 2025

-By providing personal information to us, you consent to our collection, use, and disclosure of your personal information in accordance with this Privacy Policy and any other arrangements that apply between us.
-We may change our Privacy Policy from time to time by publishing changes to it on our website howmuchto.com.au.
-We encourage you to check our website periodically to ensure you are aware of our current Privacy Policy.
+By providing personal information to us, you consent to our collection, use, and disclosure of your personal information in accordance with this Privacy Policy.
+We may update this policy from time to time by publishing changes on our website howmuchto.com.au.
+We encourage you to check periodically to stay informed.

 What Personal Information Do We Collect?